ASoledadU/head-first-java-cliffsnotes-example/chapter-3-primitives-and-references/README.md

 Assigns the new Dog to the reference variable.

 ## Arrays are Objects too
 Arrays are always objects, whether they're declared to hold primitives or object references.
 But you can have an array object that's declared to hold primitive values.
-It can hold primitive values but it is not primative itself.
+It can hold primitive values but it is not primitive itself.
 1. Declare an int array variable.
 An array variable is a remote control to an array object.
 ```java
 int[] nums;